Emil Lewis Holmdahl: Philippine–American War

-Despite the armistice, In October the regiment had orders to sail to the Philippines for an 8th month long deployment.
-Holmdahl and the men began to dissemble camp, and packing their equipment and gear for the long trip overseas.
+Despite the armistice, In October the regiment had orders to sail to the Philippines for an 8 month-long deployment.
 The 51st broke camp on November 3 at 9 p.m and marched outside the Lombard Gate of the Presidio and boarded the transport ship SS.
 Pennsylvania, a hastily converted freighter with cramped quarters, inadequate ventilation, and few amenities.
 Most of the regiment suffered from seasickness as they set out towards Manila, which they arrived offshore on December 7 and remained on ship.
-On December 10, the US and Spain signed an official treaty in Paris, formally ceding the Philippines to the US, much to the outrage of the Filipino Locals who wished for an independent Philippine.
+On December 10, the US and Spain signed an official treaty in Paris, formally ceding the Philippines to the US, much to the outrage of the Filipino locals who wished for an independent Philippine.
 The regiment then finally received orders to land on the port city of Iloilo on the island of Panay.
-The 51st on the Pennsylvania sailed out of Manila Bay on December 26, escorted by the cruiser Baltimore and 2 troop ships and would raise anchor offshore of Iloilo on the same day.
+The 51st on the Pennsylvania sailed out of Manila Bay on December 26, escorted by the cruiser Baltimore and two troop ships and would raise anchor offshore of Iloilo on the same day.
 It soon became apparent that occupying Iloilo would not be as easy as it seems as local Filipino insurgents took control over the island and occupied Iloilo.
 Eight days later, the regiment received orders to attack and capture the city.
 Holmdahl and the 51st began preparing for their first battle by sharpening their bayonets and cleaning their outdated .45-70 Springfield rifles.
 Holmdahl and the 51st, alongside units of the 6th U.S. Field Artillery, climbed down from the sides of the Pennsylvania and were transported on to the beach.
 The Filipinos had fortified and barricaded the coast and were in a highly defensible position and after a brief wait, Colonel Loper decided to abandon the attack and the 51st and company returned to their ship.
 They were next sent to Cavite, near Manila where they were finally allowed to go into quarters on February 3.